 If the medical professional's usual fee exceeds the MAPS maximum payment rate, the VR counselor verifies that the medical professional providing the service will agree to accept the VR allowance in MAPS as payment in full before coordinating services.

-If the medical provider requests payment that exceeds the MAPS rate for the medical service, the VR counselor obtains approval from the VR medical director.
+If the medical provider requests payment that exceeds the MAPS rate for the medical service, the VR counselor must consult with the VR medical director.

 The VR counselor consults with the VR program specialist for physical restoration if the VR counselor is requested to authorize medical services not listed in MAPS.